Habraken/WaveShare-ADS1256/notes.md

 -d =  5   | 1.264918 V | 0.000184 V | 20,483,142 Ω
 -d =  3   | 0.853077 V | 0.000092 V | 10,359,646 Ω

-### Inportant note
+### Important things to note
 - When the buffer is enabled the voltage on any analog input should not exceed AGND or AVDD - 2 V with respect to AGND.
 This means for the WaveShare board 0..3V.
 Exceeding these limits will effect the ADC's performance, especially it's linearity[<sup>1</sup>].

-- When the buffer in not enabled the voltage on any analog input should not exceed AGND -0.1 V and AVDD + 0.1 V with respect to AGND.
+- When the buffer in not enabled the voltage on any analog input should not exceed AGND -0.1 V and AVDD + 0.1 V with respect to AGND[<sup>1</sup>].

--f 1 = enable time stamps, when omitted no time stamps are written to fifo.
-1 is the only option.
+- If the buffer is not enabled (default) then the input impedance doesn't depend on the data rate, but on the gain (PGA) setting -g.
+(See below.)
+For -g = [0..4] (= PGA [1..16]) the impedance = 150kΩ/PGA.
+For -g = [5, 6] (= PGA [32, 64]) the impedance is 4.7kΩ[<sup>1</sup>].

+- And finally on the WaveShare board, each of the analog inputs pins is preceded by a RC low pass filter consisting of a 1kΩ resistor and a 100nF capacitor[<sup>10</sup>].
+The cutoff or corner frequency of this filter is therefore influenced either by enabling the buffer and the data rate or if the buffer is disabled by the PGA setting.

 -g [0..6] = Programmable Gain Amplifier (PGA) setting.
 0 = default.
 PGA is programmed in the lower 3 bits of the ADCON register of the ADC.
 The output is scaled according to the gain setting.